lohcoh/lohcoh-core/lohcoh-docs/docs/concept-faq.md

-﻿# ToDo
+﻿# Questions I ask myself repeatedly about how to build Lowkoder

 ## Rewrite Lowkoder Context API so that it uses POCO objects
 I just know that folks will never b able to wrap thier p brains around the LOS API.

-## Context data should be cascading parameters
+## Should context data be stored as cascading parameters?
-Context data is application data. it doesn't belong in LOS.
+Context data is application data, and it doesn't belong in LOS.
-Actually, no.  Context data needs to be in LOS so that it's available to rules.
+But context data needs to be in LOS so that it's available to rules.

+## Is it possible to store data in LOS AND as CascadingParameters?
+That seems doable

 ### Implementation